Henri-Édouard Lombard: Career

-Lombard began exhibiting his work at the Salon in 1878.
+Lombard began exhibiting his work at the Salon of 1878.
 He designed a statue of Pierre Puget on the Place de la Bourse, now known as the Place du Général-de-Gaulle, in Marseille in 1906.
 It was subsequently moved to Cours Pierre Puget.
 He designed several statues in the Saint-Pierre Cemetery and a frontispiece called La Provence rurale et maritime on the building of the Caisse d'Épargne in Marseille.
 He also designed a statue called Nice se donne à la France for the Palais des ducs de Savoie in Nice, Samson et Dalila in Agen, and another statue called La Vérité on the facade of the Palace of Justice of Paris.

 Lombard won the Prix de Rome for Mort de Diagoras de Rhodes in 1883.
 He became a Knight of the Legion of Honour in 1894.
 He was a professor of sculpture at his alma mater, the École des Beaux-Arts, from 1900 to 1929, where he taught evening classes.